Red Dwarf: Infinity Welcomes Careful Drivers: Plot summary

 Lister is then told that not only is he all alone on the ship and millions of years away from Earth, but he is also likely the last human left alive.
-Lister promptly falls apart, walking around the ship naked and nearly drinking himself to death before he collapses.
+Lister slumps into nihilistic depression and promptly falls apart, walking around the ship naked and nearly drinking himself to death before he collapses.
 Lister wakes up in the medical unit to find Rimmer, whom Holly has selected as the person most likely to keep Lister sane and generated as a hologram.
 Lister instructs Holly to chart a course for Earth.
-The crew discovers another life on board, an intelligent humanoid who comes to be known simply as The Cat, a member of a race of cats evolved from Lister's cat Frankenstein and her kittens after having survived the radiation blast deep in the ship's enormous cargo hold.
+The crew discovers another life on board, an intelligent humanoid who comes to be known simply as The Cat, a member of a race of cats evolved from the descendants of Frankenstein and her kittens after having survived the radiation blast deep in the ship's enormous cargo hold.

-Due to three million years of constant acceleration, Red Dwarf breaks the light barrier, complicating things aboard as the crew begin to experience 'future echoes', brief glimpses of events that have yet to happen.
+Due to three million years of constant acceleration, Red Dwarf breaks the light barrier, complicating things aboard as the crew begins to experience 'future echoes', brief glimpses of events that have yet to happen.
 Lister is worried when Rimmer tells him that one of the echoes shows him being blown up when attempting to fix the ship's navicomp (navigational computer).
-He tries everything to avoid it, but eventually he accepts his fate when the device fails and he has to fix it.
+He tries everything to avoid it, but eventually, he accepts his fate when the device fails and he has to fix it.
 However, the repair operation succeeds, and an aged Lister appears as part of a future echo informing his younger self that it was his grandson he saw blown apart.
 Lister also learns that at some point in the future he will have twin sons.

-Eventually the ship slows and Holly succeeds in turning around and heading for earth.
-En route the crew retrieves the Nova 5, a ship which had been on a mission to advertise a popular soft drink when its mechanoid service robot, Kryten, caused it to crash by trying to wash the computer.
+Eventually, the ship slows and Holly succeeds in turning around and heading for earth.
+En route the crew retrieves the Nova 5, a ship that had been on an overpriced mission to advertise Coca-Cola when its mechanoid service robot, Kryten, caused it to crash by trying to wash the computer.
 After looking after the survivors of the crash for many, many years (the fact they were long dead notwithstanding), Kryten shuts down when he realises the truth, and Lister has to work hard to reactivate him.
-When he succeeds, he learns that the Nova 5 had a duality drive that could get him back to Earth within months.
+When he succeeds, he learns that the Nova 5 has a duality drive that could get him back to Earth within months.
 Lister, Kryten and an unwilling-to-work Cat use Red Dwarf's mining equipment to procure the fuel they need.
-Despite the Cat only putting in minutes of work each day and Kryten only helping by constantly serving tea and sandwiches, eventually Lister gets what he needs.
+Despite the Cat only putting in minutes of work each day and Kryten only helping by constantly serving tea and sandwiches, eventually, Lister gets what he needs.